nikitalobanov12/stochi/BACKLOG.md

   - Add notification preferences to Settings (enable/disable, quiet hours)

 ## Completed

+- [x] **Goal-based suggestion filtering**
+  - Filter synergy suggestions by user's selected health goals
+  - Check supplement.commonGoals against user goals in biological-state.ts
+  - Fetch user goals in dashboard and pass to getBiologicalState
+  - Show all suggestions if user has no goals or supplement has no commonGoals

+- [x] **Protocol Library & Detail View**
+  - ProtocolDetailSheet component with full protocol info
+  - Protocol Library page at /dashboard/stacks/library with filtering
+  - Updated RecommendedProtocols to open detail sheet instead of auto-import

 - [x] **Active Protocol Manager (Stacks page enhancement)**
   - Added `lastLoggedAt` column to track when stacks were last used